TheLancashireman/DhG2/doc/Configuration.md

 ### depth

 The maximum depth that DhG2 descends when displaying family trees.
-You must set the value of this parameter to a number, otherwise you might get strange error messages.
+You must set the value of this parameter to a number.

 The default value is 999999.